pbinkley/rcb-manual/sections/14-conclusion.md

 the costs of printings as a base line.
 But scholars often encounter another situation; they are familiar with another cost level.
-They will often wish to have a unique copy&nbsp;{%- include pagebreak.html canvas=358 -%}&nbsp;
+They will often wish to have a unique copy {% include pagebreak.html canvas=358 %}

 TABLE LIV